Nuihc88/Advanced-Sharpening-Workshop/README.md

 # Advanced-Sharpening-Workshop
-Goal Is Complex and adaptive realtime image-processing using Pixel Shaders
+Goal of this project is advanced and adaptive realtime image-processing using well optimized Pixel Shaders.